sdduursma/clojureswift/README.md

 * The analyzer analyzes the Clojure data and enriches it, outputting an AST.
 * The emitter walks the AST and emits the target code.
 In the case of Clojure, the emitter emits JVM bytecode; in the case of ClojureScript, JavaScript code; and in the case of ClojureSwift, Swift code.

 Fortunately, the Clojure compiler is very modular.
-ClojureSwift reuses the reader and tools.analyzer, which is a host host-agnostic analyzer for Clojure code.
+ClojureSwift reuses the reader and tools.analyzer, which is a host-agnostic analyzer for Clojure code.
 On top of it, it provides [tools.analyzer.swift](https://github.com/sdduursma/tools.analyzer.swift) for Swift-specific analysis, and a Swift-specific emitter.

 Ultimately, the idea is that the emitter would automatically feed into the Swift compiler, which compiles the Swift code down to native code.